In Him Ministries:

 1 Corinthians 12:4-7 says, “Now there are varieties of gifts, but the same Spirit; and there are varieties of service, but the same Lord; and there are varieties of activities, but it is the same God who empowers them all in everyone.
 To each is given the manifestation of the Spirit for the common good.”

-The Holy Spirit writes the new covenant law of God on our hearts.
+The Holy Spirit writes the New Covenant law of love on our hearts.

 Each covenant is a stand-alone legal contract.
 A contract must have all of its requirements spelled out in the contract.
 Each covenant can use elements of previous covenants, reapply them, omit them completely and give new laws.
 The laws found in the Mosaic Covenant were done away with in their entirety as a legal code.
-It has been replaced by the law of love, what the Bible calls, the "law of Christ" (cf. Gal.
+It has been replaced by the law of love, what the apostle Paul called the law of Christ, or the law of the Spirit of life in Christ, and James, the Lord’s brother called the royal law of liberty (cf. Gal.
 6:2; 1 Cor.
 9:19-23; 1 Jn.
-4:7-8; 5:3).
+4:7-8; 5:3; Rom.
+8:1-4; James 1:25-27; 2:8-12).

 The Mosaic Law was only a temporary guardian that brought nothing to fulfillment (Gal.
 3:23-24; Matt.
 5:17).
 The New Covenant is better than the Old Covenant because it assures us of our complete redemption and brings us into the very presence of God (Heb.
 3:6).
 The Levitical priesthood was set aside since it was unable to accomplish God’s saving purpose because of its “weakness and uselessness” (Heb.
 7:12).
 Only Jesus’ work on the cross could bring people to perfection (Heb.
 7:11; 9:9; 10:1).
 Unlike the Levitical priesthood, Jesus’ priesthood was final because the sacrifice that he made on our behalf was perfect.
 Jesus, as our new high priest has accomplished “eternal salvation for all who obey him” (Heb.
 5:9).